Reservoir water weight blamed for Arkansas earthquake swarm

 HARRISON, Ark.
-(AP) — Earthquakes in northern Arkansas are being linked to the weight of extra water at a flood-swollen reservoir.
+(AP) — A swarm of earthquakes in northern Arkansas is being linked to the weight of the water at a rain-swollen reservoir.

-Earthquake geologist David Johnston works with the Arkansas Geological Survey.
-He says the added weight of the water at Bulls Shoals Lake likely triggered 10 earthquakes over five days last week near Harrison, a city about 140 miles north of Little Rock.
+The water level at Bulls Shoals has risen 42 feet because of rainfall since March 1, and the weight of the additional water likely triggered 10 earthquakes over five days last week near Harrison, said Arkansas Geological Survey earthquake geologist David Johnston.

-Johnston says the reservoir’s water level has risen 42 feet because of rainfall since March 1.
+The quakes were small, ranging from 1.5 to 3.6 in magnitude, but aren’t expected to end soon, Johnston told the Springfield News-Leader (http://sgfnow.co/2twLAKO ).
+He said the quakes weren’t related to hydraulic fracturing, an oil and gas drilling process, or injection wells.

 Most Read Stories